 Nail polish remover contains acetone which is highly flammable—the fumes can even be ignited from some distance away.
 In 2016, Texas woman Brittany Smith was burned over 30 percent of her body when the fumes from her nail polish remover were ignited by a nearby candle.
 Never use nail polish remover anywhere near a naked flame.
-Check out these other safety tips to protect your home against a fire.

 Almost all laundry products, including pods, stain removers, and fabric softeners, are flammable.
 So it’s important to store them safely, and avoid exposure to a naked flame when you’re using them.
 Of course, these chemicals can also pose a risk to small children—another reason to make sure they’re safely put away.
 Find out which other 15 common items have hidden health risks.